Skylarddd/Skylarddd.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jie Ma （马洁）is a PhD at the School of Computer Science and Informatics, the University of Liverpool, UK.
+Jie Ma （马洁）is a research associate at the School of Computer Science and Informatics, the University of Liverpool, UK.
 Her work focuses on developing practical physical-layer security solutions for future wireless technologies.

 She has been exploring wireless security mechanisms for Internet of Things (IoT) devices.